pytorch/tutorials/recipes_source/distributed_async_checkpoint_recipe.rst

 Checkpointing is often a bottle-neck in the critical path for distributed training workloads, incurring larger and larger costs as both model and world sizes grow.
 One excellent strategy for offsetting this cost is to checkpoint in parallel, asynchronously.
-Below, we expand the save example from the `Getting Started with Distributed Checkpoint Tutorial <https://github.com/pytorch/tutorials/blob/main/recipes_source/distributed_checkpoint_recipe.rst>`__ to show how this can be integrated quite easily with `torch.distributed.checkpoint.async_save`.
+Below, we expand the save example from the `Getting Started with Distributed Checkpoint Tutorial <https://github.com/pytorch/tutorials/blob/main/recipes_source/distributed_checkpoint_recipe.rst>`__ to show how this can be integrated quite easily with ``torch.distributed.checkpoint.async_save``.

+**Author**: , `Lucas Pasqualin <https://github.com/lucasllc>`__, `Iris Zhang <https://github.com/wz337>`__, `Rodrigo Kumpera <https://github.com/kumpera>`__, `Chien-Chin Huang <https://github.com/fegin>`__

+.. grid:: 2

+    .. grid-item-card:: :octicon:`mortar-board;1em;` What you will learn
+       :class-card: card-prerequisites

+       * How to use DCP to generate checkpoints in parallel
+       * Effective strategies to optimize performance

+    .. grid-item-card:: :octicon:`list-unordered;1em;` Prerequisites
+       :class-card: card-prerequisites

+       * PyTorch v2.4.0 or later
+       * `Getting Started with Distributed Checkpoint Tutorial <https://github.com/pytorch/tutorials/blob/main/recipes_source/distributed_checkpoint_recipe.rst>`__

-Notes on Asynchronous Checkpointing
+Asynchronous Checkpointing Overview
 ------------------------------------
-Before getting started with Asynchronous Checkpointing, it's important that we discuss some differences and limitations as compared to synchronous checkpointing.
+Before getting started with Asynchronous Checkpointing, it's important to understand it's differences and limitations as compared to synchronous checkpointing.
 Speciically:

 * Memory requirements - Asynchronous checkpointing works by first copying models into internal CPU-buffers.
     This is helpful since it ensures model and optimizer weights are not changing while the model is still checkpointing, but does raise CPU memory by a factor of checkpoint size times the number of process on the host.

-* Checkpoint Management - Since checkpointing is Asynchronous, it is up to the user to manage concurrently run checkpoints.
-In general users can employ their own management strategies by handling the future object returned form `async_save`.
+* Checkpoint Management - Since checkpointing is asynchronous, it is up to the user to manage concurrently run checkpoints.
+In general, users can employ their own management strategies by handling the future object returned form ``async_save``.
 For most users, we recommend limiting checkpoints to one asynchronous request at a time, avoiding additional memory pressure per request.